Dementia

 • MoCA is reported as not well tolerated by people with suspected dementia (ACNR Journal review)

-Demntia and its subtypes can be diagnosed clinically by specialist
+Dementia and its subtypes can be diagnosed clinically by a specialist

-Also include a test of verbral episodic memory if Alzheimer's disease is suspected
+Also include a test of verbal episodic memory if Alzheimer's disease is suspected

-Offer structural imaging (usually MRI) to rule out reversible causes of cognitive decline and assist with subtype diagnosis
+Offer structural imaging (usually MRI brain, alternatively CT) to rule out reversible causes of cognitive decline and assist with subtype diagnosis

 • Unless dementia is well established and subtype is clear